wix/stylable/site/docs/references/custom-selectors.md

 layout: docs
 ---

-You use [Custom selectors](https://drafts.csswg.org/css-extensions/#custom-selectors) to define a local name alias for complex selectors.
+You use [Custom selectors](https://drafts.csswg.org/css-extensions/#custom-selectors) to define a an alias name matching complex selectors.

 ## Usage

-The following code example demonstrate a `custom-selector` alias named `controlBtn` that matches any `.btn` CSS class nested under the `.controls` CSS class:
+The following code maps the alias name `controlBtn` that matches any `.btn` CSS class nested under the `.controls` CSS class:

 **CSS API**
 ```css